DataBiosphere/data-store/README.md

 Note: Removing auth from endpoints will currently break tests, however adding auth should be fine (`make test` should run successfully).

-Note: The auth config file for deployment can also be set in `environment.local` with AUTH_CONFIG_FILE.
+Note: The auth config file for deployment can also be set in `environment.local` with `AUTH_CONFIG_FILE`.

 #### Configure email notifications

-Some daemons (dss-checkout-sfn for example) use Amazon SES to send emails.
-You must set `DSS_NOTIFICATION_SENDER` to your email address and then verify that address using the SES Console enabling SES to send notification emails from it.
+Some daemons (`dss-checkout-sfn` for example) use Amazon SES to send emails.
+You must set `DSS_NOTIFICATION_SENDER` to your email address, then verify that email address using the SES Console.
+This will enable SES to send notification emails.

 ## Deployment

----

 ### Running the DSS API locally